Parallel Model Predictive Control for Deterministic Systems: Main Results

-\section{Main results}
+\section{Main Results}

-We impose the following assumption throughout; thanks to it we replace $\inf$ by $\min$ thereafter. \begin{assum} The cost nonnegativity condition \eqref{eq:cost} holds.
-Moreover, for all functions $J$ that map $X$ to $[0,\infty]$, the minimum in the following optimization
+Let us formally state our parallel MPC algorithm and analyze its properties.
+We impose the following assumption, which will allow us to replace $\inf$ by $\min$ thereafter. \emph{The assumption remains valid throughout this {work} and thus is omitted in the subsequent theoretical statements.} \begin{assum} The cost nonnegativity condition \eqref{eq:cost} holds.
+Moreover, for all functions $J\in \mathcal{E}^+(X)$ that we consider, the minimum in the following optimization

 is attained for all $x\in X$. \end{assum}